 While the article mentions that Brazil is undergoing a horrific recession, it still holds high hopes for any investor with realistic business plans who is in it for the long term.
 It also argues that the culture allows you to have a good time and is much easier to assimilate to in comparison to countries like China or India.

 The recession is so intense that the government just raised the investment required to start a business there and get residency by fourfold.
 Plus, it takes months to open a bank account and then, once you open it, it takes another week to get your money credited to you.

-The article made a good point that the lifestyle is great with beautiful beaches and restaurants and clubs; and the cost to live or travel there are incredibly affordable.
+The article made a good point that the lifestyle is great with beautiful beaches and restaurants and clubs, and the cost to live or travel there is incredibly affordable.
 I just saw a flight from Milan to Sao Paolo for $199.
 But the paperwork to get a visa (just to visit) is ridiculous.
 So, weigh your options before jumping on board.

 5. Bangalore, India

 As I mentioned just a couple of days ago, India has a growing middle class that is more and more present on the internet with each passing day.
 The fact that people are taking advantage of this trend has created quite a few billionaires in the country, placing India in the number three spot behind the US for billionaires living in a single country.

 India’s history as a call center hub means that the workforce is accustomed to technology, which has created many tech market-oriented cities.
 Bangalore has the strongest start-up ecosystem of all of them, with an infrastructure similar to Singapore’s.

 The downside the article mentions is that, while seed capital is easy to find, the follow-on investments needed for growth are getting harder to obtain.